 - Initiated a the Woolwich Community Tree Nursery

-- Initiated "Seedlings in the Classroom" program and "Shade for Students" Interpretative walk program
+- Initiated "Seedlings in the Classroom" program and "Students for Shade" Interpretative walk program at the tree nursery.

 Committee members appointed for the 2014 - 2018 term are: